Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 [[linking text|http://URLtoweb.com]]

-%/What's the point of creating a game if no one can play it, right?
-So let's publish our games so we can share them with friends.
+What's the point of creating a story or game if no one can play it, right?
+So let's publish our Twine stories so we can share them with friends.

 * When your game is ready to publish, <<link "Publish it to File">>